 How can CRPS Type 1 be prevented?

 While it may not be possible to prevent CRPS Type 1 entirely, steps can be taken to reduce the risk of developing this condition.
 Some studies suggest that taking high doses of vitamin C after a wrist fracture may lower the risk of CRPS.
 Early mobilization after a stroke has also been shown to reduce the risk of developing CRPS.
-Other preventive measures involve prompt and appropriate management of trauma or injury, maintaining good circulation and overall health, and avoiding smoking.
+Other preventive measures involve:

 What research is being done on CRPS Type 1?